If this Texas student doesn't cut his dreadlocks, he won't get to walk at graduation. It's another example of hair discrimination, some say - Local News 8

 None of the current members of the district’s Board of Trustees are black, though Poole told CNN they have had a black trustee in the past.

 When asked whether black people were consulted about the policy, aside from the former board member, Poole reiterated that the dress code is an expectation of the community.
-Poole, who has been superintendent since 2006, also said this is the first time in his tenure the issue of race has come up with the policy.
+Poole, who has been superintendent since 2006, said this is the first time in his tenure the policy has impacted a black student.

 Black hair discrimination has a long history

-Note: Correction: This post was corrected to specify this was the first time in Poole’s tenure that the policy had impacted a black student.